fanoframework/fanoframework.github.io/working-with-application/index.md

 [fano-scgi](https://github.com/fanoframework/fano-scgi) example demo application.

-See [Deploy as SCGI application](/deployment/scgi)for information how to deploy FastCGI application on various web servers.
+See [Deploy as SCGI application](/deployment/scgi)for information how to deploy SCGI application on various web servers.

 ## Apache modules Application